ahmetozlu/tensorflow_object_counting_api/README.md

 # TensorFlow Object Counting API
-The TensorFlow Object Counting API is an open source framework built on top of TensorFlow and Keras that makes it easy to develop object counting systems.
+The TensorFlow Object Counting API is an open source framework built on top of TensorFlow and Keras that makes it easy to develop object counting systems. ***Please contact if you need professional object detection & tracking & counting project with the super high accuracy.***

 ## QUICK DEMO